When running Plex Media Server on the NVIDIA SHIELD, you have multiple options for where content can be stored.

 Tip!: We recommend you mount any drive used for content as "Removable Storage".

 After choosing the mount method, you'll be taken to the Storage & reset area of the SHIELD's settings, where you can confirm that the drive was mounted properly.

 At this point, you'll be able to create libraries on your Plex Media Server and point them to content on the drive.
 See the section further down.

 Writing Files to the Drive/microSD Card

-When you have the 5.0 or newer firmware and attach a USB drive or microSD card as "Removable Storage", a new
+When you attach a USB drive or microSD card as "Removable Storage", a new

 NVIDIA_SHIELD folder is automatically created on the drive (if that folder already exists, the content in the folder will be left alone and the folder will become writable).
 Only content in that folder (and its sub-folders) will be writable.
 All other content on the drive will still be read-only.